Georgia Department of Agriculture (GDA)

 Note that the public is welcome to suggest additional funding priorities to be considered by GDA for future SCBGP solicitations.

 Individual project award funding requests require a minimum request of $20,000 up to a maximum of $175,000.

 Awarded projects will have up to three years to complete the requirements of the grant.

-The three-year grant period ends September 29, 2021.
+The three-year grant period begins October 1, 2019 and ends September 29, 2022.

 Proposals will be accepted only from: IRS-designated 501(c)(3) current nonprofit organizations, commodity commissions, grower associations, state and local government entities, and colleges and universities.
 Applicants must reside in or their business or educational affiliation must be in Georgia.
 Individuals and for-profit organizations are not eligible to apply.

 Nonprofit organizations are strongly encouraged to partner with a Principal Investigator (PI) from a Georgia college or university, preferably from either of Georgia’s Land Grant institutions (UGA or FVSU).
 Those who do not may receive lower scores on their Concept Proposals, especially if they have never received a SCBGP grant.

 If you have submitted the same project to GDA twice in the past and it has not been funded, it cannot be submitted again.
 You are welcome to submit a new project.

 Note that no indirect/administrative/F&A costs can be charged for this grant.